PowerGenome/PowerGenome/README.md

 pip install -e .
 ```

-5. Download a [modifed version of the PULD database](https://drive.google.com/open?id=17hTZUKweDMqUi2wvBdubaqVhMRgnN5o5) that includes NREL ATB cost data and is not yet included in PUDL.
+5. Download a [modifed version of the PUDL database](https://drive.google.com/open?id=17hTZUKweDMqUi2wvBdubaqVhMRgnN5o5) that includes NREL ATB cost data and is not yet included in PUDL.

 6. Once you have downloaded the sqlite database, change the `SETTINGS["pudl_db"]` parameter in `powergenome/params.py` to match the path on your computer.